 What Is the True Meaning of “Jesus Coming in Glory” in Matthew 24:30?

 After a Bible study meeting, Pastor Huang left hurriedly, clutching the Bible under his arm.
-I and several other co-workers began to talk about today’s meeting.
+Several other co-workers and I began to talk about today’s meeting.
 Sister Li looked thoughtful and said: “Brothers and sisters, all these years we have been waiting to welcome the coming of the Lord.
 According to what the pastors say, we watch and pray, look up to the sky, and wait for the Lord to come upon white clouds with great glory and to take us up into the kingdom of heaven.
 But year after year, disasters become ever greater.
 The four blood moons have appeared.
 Yet, why haven’t we seen the Lord come upon the clouds with great glory?
-These days, I am thinking: Is the way of our waiting for the Lord right?
-If there is something wrong leading us to miss the Lord’s return, then isn’t our belief in Him all in vain?
+These days, I have been thinking: Is the way we are waiting for the Lord right?
+If it is wrong and we miss the Lord’s return, then isn’t our belief in Him all in vain?
 I attended the wedding ceremony of my niece yesterday and heard several brothers in the Lord talking in a low voice.
 They said the Lord has returned to flesh and is doing a stage of new work of judging man and purifying man through His words …”

 Sister Zhao hurried to interrupt her: “Impossible!
-Matthew 24:30 says clearly, ‘And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.’
+Matthew 24:30 clearly says, ‘And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.’
 The Lord shall definitely return by descending on clouds in His glory and with His angels.
-At that time, all people on earth could witness the Lord’s return.”
+At that time, all people on earth will witness the Lord’s return.”

 Sister Wang agreed with her: “That’s right.
-The Gospel of Matthew 25:31 tells us clearly, ‘When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit on the throne of his glory.’
-I’m sure the Lord will come again with His authority and power.
-The scene will be very spectacular: The Lord Jesus shall be sitting on His glory throne with majesty, and all people on earth will be bending the knee to Him, worshiping Him, and accepting Him as the only true God.”
+The Gospel of Matthew 25:31 clearly tells us, ‘When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit on the throne of his glory.’
+I’m sure the Lord will return with His authority and power.
+The scene will be very spectacular: The Lord Jesus shall be sitting on His throne of glory with majesty, and all people on earth will be bending on their knees before Him, worshiping Him, and accepting Him as the only true God.”

-Instantly, we several brothers and sisters all focused our eyes on brother Chen.
-I became confused: Brother Chen said that the spectacular scene of the Lord’s descending upon the clouds with great glory came from our imaginations.
-That reminded me of a scripture: “For God, who commanded the light to shine out of darkness, has shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ” (2 Corinthians 4:6).
-“The light of the glory of God” mentioned here did not refer to the glorious light which could be seen with our naked eyes, but the glory that the Lord Jesus gained by defeating Satan and successfully redeeming us from the death and Hades of the Law.
-So, “the glory” in the prediction of the Lord’s descending again with great glory seem to contain mystery?
-Thinking of that, I asked curiously, “Hey, Brother Chen, how do you receive ‘great glory’ here?
+Instantly, we several brothers and sisters all focused our eyes on Brother Chen.
+I became confused: Brother Chen said that the spectacular scene of the Lord’s descending upon clouds with great glory came from our imaginations.
+That reminded me of a verse: “For God, who commanded the light to shine out of darkness, has shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ” (2 Corinthians 4:6).
+“The light of the glory of God” mentioned here did not refer to the glorious light which could be seen with our naked eyes, but the glory that the Lord Jesus gained from defeating Satan and successfully redeeming us from the punishment of the Law.
+So, “the glory” in the prophecy of the Lord’s returning with great glory seems to contain a mystery?
+Thinking of that, I asked curiously, “Hey, Brother Chen, how do you interpret ‘great glory’ here?
 Hurry up to fellowship with us, please.”

 Sister Li said earnestly, “Right!
-It offends God’s disposition to define God’s work by our conceptions and notions.
+It offends God’s disposition to define God’s work based on our conceptions and notions.
 It’s easy to be forsaken by God.
-Now we should seek what work God is going to do when the Lord descends again.
+Now we should seek what work God is going to do when the Lord returns.
 Only in this way can we follow the footsteps of the Lord.”

 Brother Chen said excitedly, “Thank the Lord!
-In the Age of the Grace, God just gained a part of glory.
-In the last days, God will receive greater glory, then what work will be done in order to receive glory completely when the Lord returns?
-I search many chapters of the Bible and find the Lord Jesus predicted long ago: ‘I am come a light into the world, that whoever believes on me should not abide in darkness.
+In the Age of the Grace, God just gained a part of His glory.
+In the last days, since God will receive greater glory, then what work will the Lord do when He returns in order for God to completely gain glory?
+I searched many chapters of the Bible and found the Lord Jesus prophesied long ago: ‘I am come a light into the world, that whoever believes on me should not abide in darkness.
 And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
-He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day’ (John 12:46–48).
-1 Peter 4:17 mentions, ‘For the time is come that judgment must begin at the house of God’ (1 Peter 4:17).
-From these verses, we can see when the Lord returns in the last days, He will express the truth to judge man.
+He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day’ (John 12:46–48), and 1 Peter 4:17 says, ‘For the time is come that judgment must begin at the house of God’.
+From these verses, we can see when the Lord returns? in the last days, He will express the truth to judge man.
 In the Age of Grace, the Lord only redeemed us.
-Though our sins have been forgiven, our sinful nature is still deeply rooted within us, so that we live in the state of committing sins in the daytime and confessing them at night, and are not completely gained by God yet.
+Though our sins have been forgiven, our sinful nature is still deeply rooted within us, so we live in the state of committing sins in the daytime and confessing them at night, and are not completely gained by God yet.
 Thus, the Lord comes back to do the work of judgment beginning at the house of God, to completely save us from Satan’s domain, and to purify and transform us to be those who thoroughly obey God, worship God, and love God.
-Only in so doing can we be worthy to enter into God’s kingdom and then God will gain all the glory.
+Only by doing so can we be worthy to enter into God’s kingdom and only then will God gain all the glory.
 Hence, when the Lord appears to the public with ‘great glory,’ the work of judgment in the last days will have been accomplished.
-At that time, God will have purified and perfected a group of overcomers.
-They will be raptured before God’s throne of glory; the others who resist God, condemn God’s work, and who don’t accept God’s work of judgment will be destroyed in the great disasters.
+At that time, God will have already purified and perfected a group of overcomers.
+Then, they will be raptured before God’s throne of glory; the others who resist God, condemn God’s work, and who don’t accept God’s work of judgment will be destroyed in the great disasters.
 This is the reason why the Lord says, ‘And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory’ (Mat 24:30).
-So, if we missed the opportunity of the Lord’s work of judgment and were unable to be purified and perfected, I’m afraid we would beat upon our breasts and weep unceasingly when the Lord appears with glory.
+At that time, if we missed the opportunity to experience the Lord’s work of judgement and were unable to be purified and perfected, I’m afraid we would beat upon our breasts and weep unceasingly when the Lord appears with glory.
 So, wherever God’s work of judgment in the last days is testified, we should hurry to find it, seek and investigate humbly.
 Only in this way can we gain the opportunity of being purified and perfected by the Lord, and be qualified to be taken into the glorious kingdom.
 Just as Revelation 2:7 says: ‘He that has an ear, let him hear what the Spirit says to the churches; To him that overcomes will I give to eat of the tree of life, which is in the middle of the paradise of God.’”

-At this moment, we suddenly saw the light, and felt that Brother Chen’s fellowship regarding the practical meaning of the Lord’s coming back with “great glory” in the last day was really full of enlightenment and well-founded.
-This also allowed us to have a correct goal and direction in welcoming the return of the Lord.
+At this moment, we suddenly saw the light, and felt that Brother Chen’s fellowship regarding the practical meaning of the Lord’s coming back with “great glory” in the last days was really full of enlightenment and well-founded.
+This also allowed us to have the correct goal and direction in welcoming the return of the Lord.
 Thank God for His guidance!

 At this point, Sister Li said with remorse, “Alas … It seems that we had a muddled belief in the past.
 We wait for the Lord’s return by our imaginations and according to the superficial meaning of the Bible.
-If we keep waiting bitterly and do nothing, we will surely be foolish virgins and lose the salvation of the Lord.
-Yesterday I heard several brothers say the Lord has come back, and done the work of judging and purifying man through God’s word — that seems to be true.
+If we keep waiting eagerly but do nothing, we will surely be foolish virgins and lose the salvation of the Lord.
+Yesterday I heard several brothers say the Lord has come back, and done the work of judging and purifying man through His words — that seems to be true.
 We shall arrange a time and invite them to fellowship with brothers and sisters, so as to investigate whether or not the Lord has returned and done a stage of new work.”
 I nodded approvingly.